-VOLT The peak voltage of the RF accelerating mode (DEFAULT: 0 MV).
+VOLT The peak RF voltage (DEFAULT: 0 MV).

 LAG The phase lag $[2\pi]$ (DEFAULT: 0)

 FREQ The frequency [MHz] (no DEFAULT).

 Note that if the RF frequency is not given, it is computed from the harmonic number and the revolution frequency f0 as before.
 However, for accelerating structures this makes no sense, and the frequency is mandatory.